-Pick up a blue course registration form at the Graduate School of Languages & Cultures (GSLC) counter (Office, 1F, IRB Humanities & Social Sciences) between Thu, Apr 11 and Wed, Apr 24.
+Pick up a light blue course registration form at the Graduate School of Languages & Cultures (GSLC) counter (Office, 1F, IRB Humanities & Social Sciences) from Wed, Apr 9.
 After filling the form in, and writing NUPACE in capital letters at the top of it, submit one part of the divisible form to the relevant course instructor on the first day of class.
-If you are deemed eligible to participate in the course, submit another section of the registration form, labelled 'For Office Use', into the "course application box" at the GSLC counter between Fri, Apr 19 and Thu, Apr 25 (9:00~17:00).
+If you are deemed eligible to participate in the course, submit another section of the registration form, labelled 'For Office Use', into the "course application box" at the GSLC counter between Fri, Apr 11 and Fri, Apr 25 (9:00~17:00).

 NB.
-Language courses offered by the Graduate School of Languages & Cultures commence on Thu, Apr 18, 2013.
+Language courses offered by the Graduate School of Languages & Cultures commence on Fri, Apr 11, 2014.
 Students absent from the first class of any language class will not be considered eligible to enrol.